hrluo/TopologicalBayesianActiveContour/README.md

 This is the code repository for the research publication "Combining Geometric and Topological Information in Image Segmentation" by [Justin D. Strait](https://jdstrait.weebly.com/) and [Hengrui Luo](https://hrluo.github.io/).
 The manuscript of this paper can be accessed at https://arxiv.org/abs/1910.04778.

- - The TOP code we store in [TOP folder](https://github.com/hrluo/TopologicalBayesianActiveContour/tree/master/TOP) folder for comparison convenience is associated with the paper [A Topological Approach to Hierarchical Segmentation using Mean Shift](https://people.csail.mit.edu/sparis/)  and Section 1 and 2 of [our paper](https://arxiv.org/abs/1910.04778).
+ - The TOP code we store in the [TOP folder](https://github.com/hrluo/TopologicalBayesianActiveContour/tree/master/TOP) folder for comparison convenience is associated with the paper [A Topological Approach to Hierarchical Segmentation using Mean Shift](https://people.csail.mit.edu/sparis/)  and Section 1 and 2 of [our paper](https://arxiv.org/abs/1910.04778).
 The copyright of this code belongs to the original author.
- - The TAC code we store in [TAC folder](https://github.com/hrluo/TopologicalBayesianActiveContour/tree/master/TAC) folder stores the code for both BAC (Bayesian Active Contour) and TAC (Combined method) described in details in [our paper](https://arxiv.org/abs/1910.04778).
+ - The TAC code we store in the [TAC folder](https://github.com/hrluo/TopologicalBayesianActiveContour/tree/master/TAC) folder stores the code for both BAC (Bayesian Active Contour) and TAC (Combined method) described in details in [our paper](https://arxiv.org/abs/1910.04778).
 The copyright of this code belongs to [Justin D. Strait](https://jdstrait.weebly.com/) and [Hengrui Luo](https://hrluo.github.io/).

 **Structure**
 Below we describe the files in the [TAC folder](https://github.com/hrluo/TopologicalBayesianActiveContour/tree/master/TAC) folder for your reference.